-[pure] A magic square is pure if it consists of the digits 1 up to n x n.
-A pure magic 3x3 square consists of the digits 1 up to (3 x 3 =) 9.
+[pure] A magic square is pure if it consists of the numbers 1 up to n x n.
+A pure magic 3x3 square consists of the numbers 1 up to (3 x 3 =) 9.
 On this website you find only pure magic squares with exception of 'Each magic sum 4x4' or 'Each magic sum 5x5'

-[minimal magic features] Minimal the addition of the digits of each row/column/diagonal must give (the same) magic sum.
+[minimal magic features] Minimal the addition of the numbers of each row/column/ diagonal must give (the same) magic sum.

 [magic sum] For each pure magic square you can calculate the magic sum.
 The magic sum is [(1 + n x n) / 2] x n.
 For example the sum of the 3x3 magic square is: [(1 + 3 x 3) / 2) x 3 = 15.